TedTschopp/tedt.org/_posts/quotes/2023-4-23-Clay-Christensen-When-our-early-aviators-looked.md

 ---
-quote: 'When our early aviators looked at the world’s “best practice” fliers—birds—they saw two things almost all these had in common: wings and feathers.
-So, they strapped on wings and feathers, climbed to the top of cathedral spires, jumped off and flapped hard.
-It rarely worked out well.'
+quote: 'When our early aviators looked at the world’s “best practice” fliers birds they saw two things almost all these had in common: wings and feathers.'
 author: Clay Christensen
 source: How To Measure Your Life
 profileID: '5'